BitcoinDesign/Guide/guide/contribute/propose-a-change.md

    height = 400
 %}

 {% include tip/open.html color="green" icon="check" label="Do this" %}

 - If your pull request is related to an issue, reference it.
-For example, "Fixes issue #32, "Closes #32" or "Related to #32"
+For example, “Fixes issue #32, “Closes #32” or “Related to #32”
 - Summarize changes you did and provide reasoning if necessary
 - Keep pull requests related to a specific problem.
 Pull requests with lots of changes and different issues are harder to review
-- The title of the pull request should concisely explain what it's trying to solve
+- The title of the pull request should concisely explain what it’s trying to solve

 {% include tip/close.html %}

 {% include tip/open.html color="red" icon="forbid" label="Don't do this" %}

 - Create a pull request without a description
 - Create pull requests that tackle many different issues and files

 {% include tip/close.html %}

 {% include picture.html
    image = "/assets/images/guide/contribute/propose-a-change/create-pull-request-github.png"